anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Deployment at the Edge requires support for large scale deployment.
-A number of open-source tools are available for the purpose including:
+A number of open-source tools are available for this purpose including:

 -  Airship :cite:p:`airsh`: declaratively configure,
    deploy and maintain an integrated virtualisation and containerisation